windkh/node-red-contrib-shelly/README.md

 [**shelly switch flow**](examples/switch.json)

-# Shelly Door Node / Shelly Door Node 2
+# Shelly Window/Door Node 1/2
-The node is able to poll a shelly door sensor.
+The node is able to poll a shelly window/door sensor.
 It outputs the sensor status together with battery and lux sensor values on every change of the door status.
 Note that the sensor sleeps when nothing is detected and is thus not accessible via REST.

 The output of the node is as follows: